chrisnoonan98675/site/xl-release/how-to/tutorial-using-variables-to-revise-a-jira-issue-list.markdown

 Before we go on, let's test the first step to see if it works.

-When testing releases, it's good practive to put a simple Gate task at the end that prevents the release from finishing automatically.
+When testing releases, it's good practice to put a simple Gate task at the end that prevents the release from finishing automatically.

-Add a Gate task labeld "OK?" to the template.
+Add a Gate task labeled "OK?" to the template.

 ![Gate task at the end](../images/jira-variables/test-first-task.png)